MicrosoftDocs/visualstudio-docs/subscriptions/aliasing.md

 0. Save the changes

-0. Inform the subscriber to sign out of the subscriber portal and access again using the UPN
+0. Inform the subscriber to sign out of the subscription portal and access again using the UPN

 ### Personal account aliasing issue